- Last Updated: May 9, 2018

 For a full list of know clinical trials, please see here.

 One trial is investigating the safety and efficacy of a new device to treat low to intermediate risk prostate cancer.
-This trial is taking place at several sites in the US, including in California, Florida, Massachusetts, Michigan, Minnesota, New York, and Virginia.
+This trial is taking place at several sites in the US, including in California, Florida, Massachusetts, Michigan, Minnesota, and New York.
 Click here for more trial information and contact information for each site.

 Regulatory Approval and Reimbursement